Email marketing is not dead, actually it is still one of the best ways to find new customers, make more sales or create a tribe of loyal followers.

 3. Position of the registration box does matter

-At the bottom of your articles – if someone reads your articles till the end then most probably they like what they are reading and are more likely to want to read more from you.
+- At the bottom of your articles – if someone reads your articles till the end, then most probably they like what they are reading and are more likely to register to your email list.

 5. Make it personal – Customize your messages

-6. Make the text easy to read and scan and use alt tags for images
+6. Make the text easy to read and use alt tags for images

 Use headings and small paragraphs and if you decide to use images make sure that you also set the ALT tag since most email clients do not show images by default.